TZeys/RVCI/README.md

 3. Fill in the second dropdown:
    - Mute Knob: pick which knob it should mute.
    - Media: pick the media key.
    - Keys: click the field and press the combo you want.
-It gets recorded live (e.g. `Ctrl + Alt + Del`).
+It gets recorded live
 4. Click **Save Changes** and you're done.

 ### Keys you can't map